Engee documentation

 Formal verification in Engee

-Formal verification is a mathematical analysis method that makes it possible to fully investigate all possible behaviors of a model with respect to specified properties.
+Formal verification is a mathematical method of analysis that allows you to fully investigate all possible behaviors of the model with respect to specified properties.

-Unlike a conventional simulation, which performs only individual scenarios, formal verification allows us to prove that a certain property of the model is always fulfilled, or to identify a counterexample.
+Unlike the usual simulation, which performs only individual scenarios, formal verification allows us to establish conclusively that a certain property of the model is always fulfilled, or to identify a counterexample.

-Formal verification complements the model-oriented approach in Engee well: the same model can be used for simulation, code generation, and behavior verification.
+Formal verification complements the model-oriented approach well in Engee The same model can be used for simulation, code generation, and behavior property verification.

 Practical implementation in Engee

-• Promela (PROcess MEta LAnguage) is a language for specification of requirement models or programs.
+• Promela (PROcess MEta LAnguage) - the language of specification of requirements models or programs.

 • Spin (Simple Promela INterpreter) — a program that allows: